CycloneDX/sbom-utility/README.md

 ### Diff

-This *experimental* command will compare two BOMs and return the delta (or "diff") in JSON (diff-patch format) or text.
+This *experimental* command will compare two *similar* BOMs and return the delta (or "diff") in JSON (diff-patch format) or text.
+This functionality is based upon code ancestral to that used to report file diffs between `git commit`s.

 ##### Notes